Elizabeth Searle: Career

-The show premiered in Hollywood at the King King Club on February 4, 2014, as a benefit for the LA theater Celebration.
-The show was performing as an official Full Production show at New York Musical Theater Festival (NYMF) in July 2015.
-It was fully produced by Underscore Theater in Chicago for a 6 week run in Fall, 2016.
-It was named one of the Top Five Musicals of the Year by New City Stages and was a Jeff Award 'recommended' show, nominated for two 2016/2017 Jeff Awards and winning Best Supporting Actress (Veronica Garza) for the Chicago production, directed by Jon Martinez.
-A production in suburban Dallas Texas was produced in summer of 2018 at OhLook Performing Arts Center, where it ran along with Hedwig and Rocky Horror Picture Show.
+The show premiered in Hollywood at the King King Club, as a benefit for the LA theater Celebration.
+The show had a sold-out run at New York Musical Theater Festival (NYMF).
+It was fully produced by Underscore Theater in Chicago for a 6 week run.
+It was named one of the Top Five Musicals of the Year by New City Stages and was a Jeff Award 'recommended' show.
 The award-winning 2020 production at TheatreZone featured Broadway icon Andrea McArdle.
+A concert film is on streamingmusicals.com.

 Searle also writes nonfiction.
 Her essays have appeared in over a dozen anthologies.
 She has co-edited an anthology on Soap Operas from McFarland Books (2017) and co-edited an anthology with McFarland in 2018 on Teen Idols called IDOL TALK.
 Her essay "Knitted Goods: Notes from a Nervous Non-Knitter" appeared in the anthology Knitting Yarns: Writers on Knitting, published by W. W. Norton & Company in 2013.

 Searle has recently focused on screenwriting.
 Searle co-wrote with Tiffany Louquet and David Shields the feature film 'I'll Show You Mine' which is directed by Megan Giffiths and stars Poorna Jagannathan (Never Have I Ever) and Casey Thomas Brown (The Kominsky Method) and is a Duplass Brothers Production released by Gravitas Ventures in 2023 in select theaters and on home screens via VOD.
 The film was praised in the New York Times (see review link below) and CapTimes ("Two nervy lead performances and a very well written script") as well as INTO ("a triumph").